oVirt/ovirt-site/source/detailedfeature/detailed-osn-integration.html.md

 *   It would be possible to define a network in oVirt and "push" it to external providers.
 This network will then be treated as is it was discovered on the provider, and will be the sole responsibility of the provider.
 *   The provider will be responsible for providing the connectivity of the network.

+#### Support other provider capabilities

+*   Providers could be added to enable capabilities such as storage.
+*   Provider type should be supported as well, to differentiate between the various providers.

 #### Auto-Discovery of networks